asimwe1/rust_chatapp/site/guide/4-requests.md

     The `FromRequest` implementation for `User` checks that a cookie identifies a user and returns a `User` value if so.
-If no user can be authenticated, the guard forwards.
+If no user can be authenticated, the guard forwards with a 401 Unauthorized status.

   * `AdminUser`: A user authenticated as an administrator.

     The `FromRequest` implementation for `AdminUser` checks that a cookie identifies an _administrative_ user and returns an `AdminUser` value if so.
-    If no user can be authenticated, the guard forwards.
+    If no user can be authenticated, the guard forwards with a 401 Unauthorized status.

 We now use these two guards in combination with forwarding to implement the following three routes, each leading to an administrative control panel at